fdelgiud/my-projects/Smart Cities/README.md

 If you use this work, please cite as:

 > "\[F.Del Giudice, C.Mariani].
-(2025). * To what extent does the presence of social places reduce the likelihood of a school shooting in Chicago?*."
+(2025). * To what extent does the presence of social places reduce the likelihood of a school shooting in Chicago*"

 ---